-When we celebrate the stories of our American holidays, we’re united by the different cultures and customs that fill our calendars.
-We embrace the unique, and it becomes familiar just as Ramadan has become a part of our multi-faith nation.
+When we celebrate the stories of our American holidays, we are united by different cultures and customs that fill our calendars.
+We embrace the unique and it becomes familiar, just as Ramadan has become a part of our multi-faith nation.

 This observance marks the ninth month of the Islamic lunar year and as the new moon travels through yearly cycles, so does the first day of Ramadan.
 It will begin at sunset, and continue through 30 days of prayers and fasting, to commemorate Allah’s revelation of the Quran to the prophet Muhammad.

 To those not familiar with Ramadan, the idea of a 30-day fast seems severe, if not impossible.
 Each day ends at sundown with a single date and a sip of water.
 However, this is followed by a delicious meal that makes up for the long day without food and drink.
 Deep gratitude for family and shared blessings grace the table, much like a traditional Thanksgiving dinner.